UT-ADL/autoware_mini_practice/practice_6/README.md

     node = CollisionPointsManager()
     node.run()
 ```
-3. Analyze the provided code, as always check the subscribed and published topics, and the ros parameters used in the code.
+3. Analyze the provided code, as always, check the subscribed and published topics, and the ROS parameters used in the code.
-4. Collision Points in Autoware Mini are represented as a `PointCloud2` type message, that can hold any structured data array.
+4. Collision Points in Autoware Mini are represented as a `PointCloud2` type message, which can hold any structured data array.
 In our case, we will use the `DTYPE` defined at the beginning of the file.
 It contains the following fields:
    - `x`, `y`, `z` - coordinates of the collision point
    - `vx`, `vy`, `vz` - velocity of the collision point
-   - `distance_to_stop` - distance at which car should stop before the collision point, in case of moving collision points, this is the distance the car will follow them at the same speed
+   - `distance_to_stop` - distance at which the car should stop before the collision point, in case of moving collision points, this is the distance the car will follow them at the same speed
-   - `deceleration_limit` - deceleration limit, different collision points types require different severity for deceleration (unused in these practices - set to `np.inf` for all categories)
+   - `deceleration_limit` - deceleration limit, different collision point types require different severity for deceleration (unused in these practices - set to `np.inf` for all categories)
    - `category` - category of the object, in these practices we are interested mainly in four categories: `0` - not an obstacle, `1` - goal point, `2` - traffic light' stop line, `3` - static obstacle, `4` - moving obstacle.
-These are mainly used for visualization purposes, while 2 previous parameters are used for the main speed planner logic.
+These are mainly used for visualization purposes, while 2 previous two parameters are used for the main speed planner logic.
-5. Your task is to populate `path_callback` function that takes the extracted local path and detected objects and checks if any of the detected objects convex hulls are within the buffered local path.
+5. Your task is to populate the `path_callback` function that takes the extracted local path and detected objects and checks if any of the detected objects' convex hulls are within the buffered local path.
 It then creates a `PointCloud2` message with the coordinates of the collision points - intersections, and publishes it.
-6. Start by creation Shapely `Linestring` from the local path message.
-Don't forget to check if it is empty and if the detected objects are empty as well.
-In either of these cases, publish an empty `PointCloud2` message with header used in the local path message.
+6. Start by creating a Shapely `Linestring` from the local path message.
+Don't forget to check if it is empty and if the detected objects are also empty.
+In either of these cases, publish an empty `PointCloud2` message with the header used in the local path message.
-7. Buffer the local path `Linestring` using `buffer` method.
+7. Buffer the local path `Linestring` using the `buffer` method.
 The buffer width is defined in the `safety_box_width` parameter.
    - `cap_style` should be set to `flat` to avoid round corners
-   - use `prepare` to speed up the intersection calculations of the resulting buffer
+   - Use `shapely.prepare()` to speed up the intersection calculations of the resulting buffer
-8. Iterate over detected objects and create Shapely `Polygon` from the object convex hull.
+8. Iterate over detected objects and create a Shapely `Polygon` from the object's convex hull.
 Check if the resulting object intersects with the local path buffer.
-9. Every intersections' geometry point represents a collision point.
-Use `shapely.get_coordinates` to get the coordinates of the intersection results, and for every point add a corresponding entry to `collision_points` array.
+9. Every intersection's geometry point represents a collision point.
+Use `shapely.get_coordinates` to get the coordinates of the intersection results, and for every point, add a corresponding entry to the `collision_points` array.

 ```
 for x, y in intersection_points:
     collision_points = np.append(collision_points, np.array([(x, y, obj.position.z, obj.velocity.x, obj.velocity.y, obj.velocity.z,
                                                                                   self.braking_safety_distance_obstacle, np.inf, 3 if object_speed < self.stopped_speed_limit else 4)], dtype=DTYPE))
 ```
-- Here we use normalized `obj_speed` comparison to `self.stopped_speed_limit` to determine if the object is moving or not.
-If the object is stopped, we set `category` to `3`, otherwise to `4`.
+- Here we use normalized `obj_speed` comparison to `self.stopped_speed_limit` to determine if the object is moving.
+If the object is stopped, we set `category` to `3`; otherwise, it is set to `4`.
-10. Finally create a `PointCloud2` message using `msgify` function on our structured data of collision points and copying the local path header.
+10. Finally, create a `PointCloud2` message using the `msgify` function on our structured data of collision points and copying the local path header.
-11. For validation purposes, add a printout of the final `collision_points` array.
+11. Add a printout of the final `collision_points` array for validation.

 ##### Validation